ontech7/FilesystemAPI/README.md

 * Hashtable: https://en.wikipedia.org/wiki/Hash_table

 No load and re-hashing was used in this project.
-Free()`s are not implemented (very bad!)
+Free()`s are not implemented (very bad!).
-Delete_r is a fake one but it still works for this project :(
+Delete_r is a fake one but it still works for this project :( .
-Find uses a particular method to find elements and to order lexicographically (qsort)
+Find uses a particular method to find elements and to order lexicographically (qsort), it's not the classic recursive method.

 Tested on:
  - **Win7 Pro x64** - i7 4790k (4.0 GHz - 4core/8thread) - 16 GB DDR3 (1866 MHz) - SSD Samsung Evo 850 (250 GB)